 Don’t Kid Yourself

 But don’t kid yourself.
-You are not getting anywhere near the best copy available, because the best copies are hard to find.
-We do find them, and we do charge a lot of money for them, because they sound absolutely AMAZING compared to the Classic version and anything else you’ve ever heard.
+You are not getting anything remotely close to the best pressing available, because the best pressings are hard to find.
+We do find them, and we do charge a lot of money for them, because they sound absolutely AMAZING in a direct head to head comparison to the Classic version and anything else you may have heard.

 We recommend you use the Classic version as a benchmark.
 When you find something that beats it, you have yourself a very good record.
 Until then, you still have a good, quiet record to enjoy.
 You win either way.